bprest/bprest.github.io/research.md

 ## Other Reports and Articles

 * Resources, Daniel Raimi, Alan Krupnick, and Brian C. Prest.
-March 17, 2026, ["IEnergy and the Iran War: What We’re Watching"](https://www.resources.org/common-resources/energy-and-the-iran-war-what-were-watching/)
+March 17, 2026, ["Energy and the Iran War: What We’re Watching"](https://www.resources.org/common-resources/energy-and-the-iran-war-what-were-watching/)

 * Resources, Brian C. Prest.
 May 9, 2025, ["If/Then: New Cuts to Oil and Gas Royalty Rates in Budget Reconciliation Will Reduce Federal Revenues"](https://www.resources.org/common-resources/if-then-new-cuts-to-oil-and-gas-royalty-rates-in-budget-reconciliation-will-reduce-federal-revenues/)